 Merck Animal Health, located in Millsboro, Delaware continues its legacy of research, development and manufacturing of vaccines, primarily focused on poultry.
-It also continues to provide similar services and production for small and large animals with a special concentration on poultry vaccines.
+It also continues to provide similar services and production for small and large animals.
 Although some of the backroom, office support functions were relocated soon after Merck acquired the Delaware facilities from Intervet/Schering Plough, it continues to create new, highly-skilled research and manufacturing jobs and to make significant capital investments in its Delaware facilities.